+Not many people would know about the Mughal Road.
 Srinagar Jammu National Highway, also known as NH44, is often considered to be the only road connecting the cities of Jammu and Srinagar.
-True that it is indeed a better maintained, wider, more traveled upon, most known and shorter way to travel between the two places but it it is definitely not the only one.
+It is true that it is indeed a better maintained, wider, more traveled upon, and shorter way to travel between the two places but it is definitely not the only one.

 Mughal Road Distance

 The total length of Mughal Road is 97 kilometers but that is just the distance between Shopian and Bafliaz.
 The 97 kilometers between the two towns crossing Peer ki Gali is the stretch called Mughal road.